jcreedcmu/pyoro/DESIGN.md

 ### Development

 - Game levels/rooms should serve as integration tests.

+- Solutions to particular portions of puzzles should be stored and checked.
+To the extent that the game is open-world, this will require setting up some preconditions having to do with which unlocks have been obtained.

 - There should be pretty well-covering unit tests for the game mechanics, at a finer resolution than that.